 How to Manage Your Priorities

-Learn how to manage your project priorities by organizing your work, managing tasks and resources.
+In this video, Jennifer Bridges, PMP, talks about how to manage your project priorities by organizing your work, managing your tasks and resources.

 Hello, I’m Jennifer Whitt, Director of ProjectManager.com.
 Well, welcome to our whiteboard session today on Managing Your Project Priorities.
 If it’s not enough to manage everyone else’s priorities, tasks, deliverables on the project, one of the hardest things to do is manage our own.
 So, let’s take a look at this.